DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [x] Developing test cases based on typical user behavior
     - [ ] Developing additional tests when every if statement does not evaluate both true and false once given the current test suite

+9. Which of the following is when the operation of a system differs from what the user expects?

+    - [x] Failure
+    - [ ] Fault
+    - [ ] Effective error
+    - [ ] Latent error

+9. Which of the following is a mistake made by the developer?

+    - [x] Fault
+    - [ ] Effective error
+    - [ ] Failure
+    - [ ] Latent error